 Smith Presidential Scholarship

 Each year a select number of applicants are identified as outstanding candidates and are awarded the Smith Presidential Scholarship.
-Prior to the 2019/20 academic year, the scholarship is $10,000 annually for four years.
-Beginning in the 2019/20 academic year, our entering first-year Presidential Scholars receive a merit-based award of $12,000 annually for four years.
+For students admitted prior to the 2019/20 academic year, the scholarship is $10,000 annually ($5,000/semester) for four years.
+Beginning in the 2019/20 academic year, our entering first-year Presidential Scholars receive a merit-based award of $12,000 annually ($6,000/semester) for four years.
 Continuation of the Presidential Scholarship each year is contingent upon maintaining good academic standing.

 This partnership provides up to four full-tuition scholarships for students from public schools in Springfield and Holyoke, Massachusetts.
 All students who apply to Smith from these schools will be automatically considered.
 This scholarship is available to U.S. citizens.

 Greenfield/Holyoke Community College Scholarship

 Smith College is pleased to award four full-tuition scholarships per year to Ada Comstock Scholars and/or transfer students from Greenfield Community College and Holyoke Community College (maximum of two each year from each community college) who display a strong academic record and clear leadership potential.

 Scholarships of $5,000 (maximum of three per year, and limited to $2,500 per semester of enrollment) are awarded to eligible students based on recommendations from the Office of Admission.
 There is no special application form.
 This scholarship is available to U.S. citizens applying as transfer students or to the Ada Comstock program.